 Dust accumulation of more than 1/32 of an inch – or 0.8 millimeters – covering at least 5 percent of a room’s surface poses a significant explosion hazard. .
 This dust accumulation is about as thick as a dime or paper clip.

-An industrial hygienist should test the workplace for exposures if air quality and dust are concerns.
+An industrial hygienist should test the workplace for exposure if air quality and dust are concerns.

-NFPA 654 – a standard on preventing fire and dust explosions – addresses identifying hazard areas, controlling dust and housekeeping.
+NFPA 654 – a standard on preventing fire and dust explosions – addresses identifying hazard areas, controlling dust, and housekeeping.
 The standard states that vacuuming is the “preferred” method of cleaning.
 Sweeping and water wash-down are other options.
-“Blow-downs” using compressed air or steam is allowed for inaccessible or unsafe surfaces.
+“Blow-downs” using compressed air or steam are allowed for inaccessible or unsafe surfaces.